ampproject/amphtml/contributing/running-server-side-experiment.md

 ```

 Make sure to remove the experiment config from [`experiment-configs.json`](https://github.com/ampproject/amphtml/blob/master/build-system/global-configs/experiments-config.json) when you do so.
 Because the config will override the value from [`experiment-consts.json`](https://github.com/ampproject/amphtml/blob/master/build-system/global-configs/experiments-const.json).

-Please remove the flag from the above file with a proper clean up after the launch.
+It is recommended to follow up with a proper clean up and remove the flag from the above file after the change is stable in production.